Gon-Namprasertkul/shell-really-say/README.md

 cd shell-really-say
 cargo build --release
 ```
-then copy target/release/SRS to a known location or bin folder
+then copy target/release/SRS to a known location or bin directory

+#### Note

+If you want to move it to bin directory on macOS make sure to disable csutil by running `csutil disable;reboot` in [recovery mode](https://www.macworld.co.uk/how-to/mac-recovery-mode-3674052/)

 ### Windows